CiscoDevNet/terraform-provider-intersight/website/docs/r/macpool_pool.html.markdown

 ---
+subcategory: "macpool"
 layout: "intersight"
 page_title: "Intersight: intersight_macpool_pool"
-sidebar_current: "docs-intersight-resource-macpool-pool"
 description: |-
   Pool represents a collection of MAC addresses that can be allocated to VNICs of a server profile.
 ---

-# Resource: intersight_macpool._pool
+# Resource: intersight_macpool_pool
 Pool represents a collection of MAC addresses that can be allocated to VNICs of a server profile.
 ## Argument Reference
 The following arguments are supported: